11 brilliant home highlight kits to create naturally sunkissed tones at home

 Works best with: Highlights

 Alternatively, use a cap and hook.
-Some highlight kits have a cap instead of a comb, but you can also buy a professional highlights cap and hook set quite easily on Amazon.
+Some highlight kits come with a cap instead of a comb, but you can also buy a professional highlights cap and hook set quite easily on Amazon.

-To use, simply pick hair through your highlights cap with the hook evenly throughout your head and pull each section through.
+To use, simply pick hair through your highlights cap with the hook and pull each section out evenly throughout your head.
 Take your time and be gentle; the last thing you need is to tug at your roots and encourage breakage.
-Try to set up your station with a mirror on both ends so you have easy reference as well to the back of your head.
+Try to set up your station with a mirror on both sides so you have a better view of the back of your head.

 How to fix a home highlighting mishap

 "If you had any of the issues from your DIY hair experience, I would always recommend waiting to see a professional to fix it," says Francesca.
-"If you have patchy hair color, have a root glow, or whatever your hair crisis may be, Hari's offers a full consultation (virtually or in salon) with your professional who will deal with the problem and advise and guide you.
+"If you have patchy hair colour, have a root glow or whatever your hair crisis may be, HARI's offers a full consultation (virtually or in-salon) with your professional who will deal with the problem and advise and guide you.
 Don’t try and fix it yourself at home as you may make it worse, which could cause breakage.

-"If you have patchy color, try using a purifying shampoo to remove the coating and soften the build-up to help your hairstylist deal with the color mishap and keep your hair in good condition for when you do manage to get back into the salon," advises Francesca.
+"If you have patchy colour, try using a purifying shampoo to remove the coating and soften the build-up to help your hairstylist deal with the colour mishap and keep your hair in good condition for when you do manage to get back into the salon," she continues.

 How to maintain your highlights

-After going through the effort of painting your locks, chances are you'll probably want to do everything you can to make them last as long as possible (unless the process hasn't gone quite like you thought it would).
+After going through the effort of painting on highlights, chances are you'll want to do everything you can to ensure they last as long as possible (unless the process hasn't gone quite as you'd hoped).

-So we got Francesca's expert advice on exactly how we should be looking after our highlighted hair—and we even picked out a few color maintenance products to add to your repertoire.
+With that in mind, we got Francesca's expert advice on exactly how we should be looking after our highlighted hair, as well as sharing some of our favourite hair maintenance products to add to your regime.

-• Nourish hair: "Keep your hair well-nourished and in good condition," advises Francesca.
+• Nourish hair: "Keep your hair well-nourished and in good condition," Francesca advises.
 "Use a home hair mask and glossing treatments and drink lots of water for extra shiny hair."

 • Start from the inside: "What you take internally will reflect externally," explains Francesca.
 "Hair vitamins are always a good idea to ensure you’re giving your hair all the nutrients it needs for optimal health."